mlpack/mlpack/doc/user/load_save.md

 ***Notes:***

- - `FileType::BIN` (`.bin`) is recommended for the sake of size; objects in binary FileType may be an order of magnitude or more smaller than JSON!
+ - `FileType::BIN` (`.bin`) is recommended for the sake of size; objects in binary format may be an order of magnitude or more smaller than JSON!

  - `FileType::JSON` (`.json`) and `FileType::XML` (`.xml`) produce human-readable
    files, but they may be quite large.